 - Changes in Excel spreadsheet can be incorrect, difficult to notice and cause mistakes in planning.

 Think for a second… what if the task needs to be moved?
-Or what if the time predictions were not correct?
-Or what if the resources- as people as machines are overbooked?
-I bet you feel at one point that starting from the ground zero pays back more easily.
+Or what if the time predictions were incorrect?
+Or what if the resources- either people or machines - are overbooked?
+I bet you feel with Excel, it’s sometimes easier to start from scratch.

-All those reasons are the WHY-s behind Ganttic - the project resource planning and managing software.
+All these reasons are the WHY-s behind Ganttic - the project resource planning and managing software.

-As Ganttic name gives out, the Gantt charts are the base of planning.
-With their best usage from history in a modern way, Gantt Charts are still a trustworthy and best visual way to keep track of your plans.
-Gantt Charts are super easy to create, change and manage.
+As Ganttic’s name lets on, Gantt charts are the basis of our planning.
+When they were first developed and until now, Gantt Charts have been a trustworthy companion to resource planning..
+They are one of the best ways to visualize and keep track of your plans.
+Plus, Gantt Charts are super easy to create, change and manage.

 Getting Started With Ganttic - Simple And Customizable Resource Management Tool

-Gantt charts have some minor flaws but they are pretty irreplaceable when it comes to mapping down the project, planning the order of tasks, people and other resources (like machines, rooms, tools, etc).
+Gantt charts have some minor flaws but they are pretty irreplaceable when it comes to mapping out a project, planning the order of tasks, or moving around people and other resources (like machines, rooms, tools, etc).
 They are also a reliable way to arrange a realistic timeline and see the dependencies between different tasks.

-But since the project is rather a living being than set in stone, changes happen.
+But since a project is never set in stone, changes happen.
 People change.
-Machines get broke down.
-Some tasks take more time than planned.
-Public holiday slows the plans.
-This is where the beauty of Ganttic plays over the Excel Spreadsheets.
-See how to make Gantt Charts in Ganttic, save time and succeed in your project.
+Machines break down.
+Some tasks take longer than planned.
+Public holidays slow down progress.
+This is where the beauty of Ganttic comes in over Excel’s Spreadsheets.
+See how easy it is to make Gantt Charts in Ganttic.
+Save time and help your project succeed.

-The opportunity to turn your Google Calendar into the Gantt Chart is another convenient and time-saving feature.
-But best of all is to actually feel that you can control those changes.
+The opportunity to turn your Google Calendar into a Gantt Chart is another convenient and time-saving feature.
+But best of all is the feeling you'll get when you can actually control your changes.
 Easily!

 You might have a lot of data.
 And a lot of complex data.
 And this is again something to think about in your planning phase in Excel… how does Excel handle the big data in a project-type changing form?
-How to visualize your data and have it in a Gantt chart with a great overview?
+How can you visualize your data with a Gantt Chart?
+How can you see an overview of the whole project?

 Use the visual power in planning!
 Ganttic is using the Gantt Charts in the modern way.

 There are perfect ways to visualize your big data.
 Your complex data.
 And your company-specific custom data.
 Ganttic has special Custom Data Fields to add specific metrics or info that is important for you.
-Basically, like Excel rows, but visual.
+It's basically, like Excel rows, but visualized.
 Simple Gantt Chart With Complex data?
-Not a problem anymore.
+That's not a problem anymore.

 Look Over Your Needs And Try Different Options

 Planning is important, but plans need to be flexible, adjustable and easy to understand.
-Gantt Charts help to make project planning visual.
-There are several ways to use the Gantt Charts for your project.
-It can be a simple Gantt Chart in Excel sheet or even more simple Gantt-chart software that helps you to do the right decisions.
+Gantt Charts help make project planning visual.
+There are several ways to use Gantt Charts for your project.
+It can be a simple Gantt Chart in Excel or even more simple Gantt Chart software that helps you make the right decisions.

-Use the beauty of a modern Gantt chart in your planning.
-Thinking about more efficient planning is already the key to success.
-Here is a Ganttic in use case study how one our client moved from resource management in Excel to Ganttic.
+Utilize the simplicity of a modern Gantt Chart in your planning.
+Thinking about more efficient planning is the key to success.
+And see how others planned for their success.
+Check out a Ganttic case study about a client who moved from resource management in Excel, to Ganttic.